WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod01/0101-Deploy and administer AD DS.md

 5. Review the results of the BPA.

-   > You will notice many result entries with severity such as Information and Warning.
+   > You'll notice many result entries with severity such as Information and Warning.
 Select some of the entries to view additional information.

-**Results:** After this exercise, you will have successfully created a new domain controller and reviewed the Active Directory Domain Services (AD DS) Best Practices Analyzer (BPA) results for that domain controller.
+**Results:** After this exercise, you'll have successfully created a new DC and reviewed the AD DS BPA results for it.

 ## Exercise 2: Administer AD DS